Become a Beta Tester

 Please log in to your Google account, go to this page and click on the “Become a Tester” button.
 Then when you search for Wyze in the Google Play Store (under the same Google account), you will see our latest beta app.

-We have an open application for hardware testing through Centercode and this program works in cycles.
+We periodically open testing Opportunities in our Wyze Testing Portal run through Centercode and this program works in cycles.
+Please note that Centercode support will not be able to help with project, software, or app support and those issues should be reported through the Centercode project itself.
 We have both alpha and beta cycles for many of our products though sometimes they start at a beta level.
-Please note that there will be more bugs and experience improvement opportunities than with publicly released products.
+There will be more bugs and experience improvement opportunities with this hardware than with publicly released products.

 There isn't a guarantee that you'll be selected after you fill out the form though we'll try to work with everyone we can.
 Centercode allows you to build a profile with information about yourself, your devices, and your environment so that we can select the candidates that best fit the requirements for the test.
 Filling out this information completely and accurately as well as keeping an eye out for callouts are the best ways to improve your odds of being involved with a hardware test.